Government housing assistance programs in the U.S. are

 Another key point is the U.S. government almost never gives cash

-housing grants (free money that doesn't have to be repaid), although the
+housing grants (free money that does not have to be repaid), although the

 recent recession was an exception.
 This will definitely vary